MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/gvlks.md

 By default, volume licensed versions of Office 2019 and Office 2016 are installed with a Generic Volume License Key (GVLK).
 The GVLK enables Office to automatically discover and activate against your KMS host computer or Active Directory infrastructure.

 > [!IMPORTANT]
 > These license keys can't be used to activate your personal copy of Office.
-If you need to find your product key for a personal copy of Office, see [Using product keys with Office](https://support.office.com/article/12a5763a-d45c-4685-8c95-a44500213759).
+For information about product keys for a personal copy of Office, see [Using product keys with Office](https://support.office.com/article/12a5763a-d45c-4685-8c95-a44500213759).

 ## GVLKs for Office 2019
 |**Product**|**GVLK**|